We have successfully implemented GST patches for India localization for Dynamics AX. You can go through the link below:

 salesTableDelete.delete();

-break;case Voided::linesVoided :
+case Voided::linesVoided :

 while select forupdate salesLineDelete where salesLineDelete.SalesId == salesTableDelete.SalesId